 Falguni Nayar, is the Founder and CEO of Nykaa, an online beauty brand.
 Ms Nayar was formerly the Managing Director of Kotak Mahindra Capital Company.
 The company started in November 2015 and in less than 4 years, it is referred to as one of the best beauty brands in India.

 Business Today named Falguni Nayar in The Most Powerful Women in Business 2017.
 Nayar was also awarded the ‘Woman Ahead’ award at the Economic Times Startup Awards 2017.

-So this Women’s Day, one can only hope that each of us strives ahead to make the society better in our own way.
+One can only hope that each of us strives ahead to make society better in our own way.
 Strive to not just become good mothers, sisters and daughters, but, amazing entrepreneurs, philanthropists and investors!